1242035/spree/guides/src/content/user/shipments/shipping_methods.md

 You may need to check with the shipping carrier to see if they have a Shipping Confirmation URL that customers can use for this service.
 Some [commonly-used tracking URLs](http://verysimple.com/2011/07/06/ups-tracking-url/) are available online.

 !!!
-Please note that Spree Commerce, Inc. makes no claims of warranty or accuracy for the information presented on third-party websites.
+Please note that Viauco Commerce, Inc. makes no claims of warranty or accuracy for the information presented on third-party websites.
 We strongly urge you to verify the information independently before you put it into production on your store.
 !!!

 ### Categories